alissatroiano/Dash/README.md

 ### Development Process

-- The steps taken to properly configure Flask and MongoDB were learned by following [Code Institute's](https://codeinstitute.net/) 'Data-Centric Development: Flask Mini Project' lesson.
+- The steps taken to configure Flask and MongoDB were learned by following [Code Institute's](https://codeinstitute.net/) 'Data-Centric Development: Flask Mini Project' lesson.

-- The steps taken to import the favicon into the head element of the base HTML page were copied from (Stack Overflow)(https://stackoverflow.com/questions/11893478/add-favicon-to-website) and [Hostinger](https://www.hostinger.com/tutorials/how-to-add-favicon-to-website).
+- The process I used to import the favicon was copied from (Stack Overflow)(https://stackoverflow.com/questions/11893478/add-favicon-to-website) and [Hostinger](https://www.hostinger.com/tutorials/how-to-add-favicon-to-website).

 - The developer made use of [GitHub Projects](https://github.com/users/alissatroiano/projects/4) to manage development and efficiently set sprints.